Limnoria/Limnoria-doc/use/faq.rst

 Can Supybot connect through a proxy server?

+  Limnoria can connect to specific network using socks proxy, simply set the configuration variable `supybot.networks.<network>.socksproxy`.
+For specifying proxy which is used for HTTP requests, set the configuration variable `supybot.protocols.http.proxy`.

-  Supybot is not designed to be allowed to connect to an IRC server via a proxy server, however there are transparent proxy server helpers like tsocks_ that are designed to proxy-enable all network applications, and Supybot does work with these.
+  Supybot also works with transparent proxy server helpers like tsocks_ that are designed to proxy-enable all network applications, and Supybot does work with these.

 Why can't Supybot find the plugin I want to load?